Q: How much does a financial plan cost?

 Q: What is the difference between a fee-only financial planner and a fee-based financial planner?

 A: Fee-only financial planners do not accept commissions and do not sell products.
 Fee-based financial planners do accept commissions and do sell products such as insurance policies, annuities, and mutual funds that charge loads.
+For more information please see the following article: The Difference Between Fee-only and Fee-based Financial Planners.

-Q: Are you a fee-only financial planner or a fee-based financial planner.
+Q: Are you a fee-only financial planner or a fee-based financial planner?

-A: I am a fee-only financial planner and therefore I do not accept commissions.
+A: I am a fee-only financial planner.

 Q: Do you sell life insurance or annuities?